-Diploma in Audio and Music Technology
+Diploma in Audio and Music Technology (Full Time)

 A career in the music, sound and media industries can be immensely rewarding, both creatively and technically.